-Madrid to wrap up championship campaign in Spain at Leganés
+Zidane caps title campaign by ignoring out-of-favor Bale

 “Whenever we speak about the defense, we talk about the goalkeeper, the back four and the backline.
 And that’s not how it works, because in football everyone needs to defend and that applies in attack too,” Zidane said.
 “To win games and trophies we need that and for the players to put in the effort”.

-A Madrid defense anchored by Thibaut Courtois conceded a competition-low 23 goals, including just four goals in its current 10-game winning streak
+A Madrid defense anchored by Thibaut Courtois conceded a competition-low 23 goals, including just four goals in its current 10-game winning streak.

-The Champions League spots have already been clinched by Madrid, Barcelona, Atlético, and Sevilla, with Espanyol and Mallorca relegated to the second tier.

-On Friday, Huesca clinched promotion to the first division.
-Cádiz had already secured promotion.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports